gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 ^^^^^^^^^^^^^

 * Picks up only one element at a time
-* Elements can get stuck in a bad position
+* Elements can get jammed in a bad position
 * Not generally used for picking up small elements
-* Can generally only pick up one type of element
+* Can generally only pick up one specific element shape

 .. figure:: images/compliant-wheel-intake/9971-intake.png
     :alt: 9971's Relic Recovery intake